-5 credits CL Math 81 or higher, or minimum pre-algebra COMPASS 60.
+5 credits CL Math 81 or higher, or minimum MMT Algebra Basics 75.

 An introductory course focused on chemicals and their impact on life and the environment.
 Topics include an introduction to basic chemistry, air and air pollution, water and water pollution, energy resources, and sustainable practices.
 Additional topics may include some or all of the following: polymers, toxicology, chemistry in the home, and climate change.
 One credit of laboratory is included.